-The Ullr team season begins late-August, and runs through December.
-The pre-season program focuses on team building, athletic assessment, and developing aerial skills.
-We offer a minimum of 15 dryland sessions per athlete, at a baseline cost of 575$ (incl.
+The Ullr team pre-season begins late-August, and runs through December.
+The focus of the pre-season is on team building, athletic assessment, and developing aerial skills.
+We offer a minimum of 10 dryland sessions per athlete, at a baseline cost of $325 (incl.
 GST).
-This fee covers pre-season planning, dryland coaching, administration, coach transportation, and staff training.
-This fee does not cover venue fees, where applicable (an example of this would be payment for gymnastic training facilities).
-The staple features of dryland are at least 1 water ramp session in Red Deer; 2 air-bag sessions; a minimum of 5 trampoline sessions per athlete; 1 dive tank session; 1 team hike; 1 overnight backcountry trip; at least 3 conditioning sessions; and 1 mountain bike session.
-Occasionally, we do an aerials camp in B.C., Quebec, or the Yukon.
-As for other fall events, we sometimes do rock climbing (with a certified ACMG guide); paintball; canoeing/rafting; road riding; parkour; and Freshtival.
+This fee covers pre-season planning, dryland coaching, administration, and staff training.
+This fee does not cover venue fees, where applicable (an example of this would be payment for gymnastic training facilities), or coach gas expenses.
+The staple features of dryland are at least 1 water ramp session in Red Deer; 1 air-bag session; a minimum of 4 trampoline sessions per athlete; 1 dive tank session; and 1 mountain bike session.
+We also do aerials camps each year, rotating between sites in B.C., Quebec, Park City, and the Yukon.
+Occasionally, we supplement the pre-season dryland with conditioning sessions; team hikes; paintball; parkour; canoeing/rafting; road riding; an overnight backcountry trip; rock climbing (with a certified ACMG guide); and Freshtival.

 Program Pricing